CrazyHenk44/parcelTrack/developer/CONTRIBUTING.md

 5.  **Run the tests** to make sure you haven't introduced any regressions.
 6.  **Commit your changes** with a clear and descriptive commit message.
 7.  **Push your branch** to your fork.
-8.  **Submit a Pull Request** to the `main` branch of the `CrazyHenk44/parcel-track` repository.
+8.  **Submit a Pull Request** to the `master` branch of the `CrazyHenk44/parcel-track` repository.
 Please provide a clear description of the problem and your solution.

 ## Coding Standards